lkashur/SCLifetime/README.md

 # SCLifetime
-Tools to measure LAr purity in the SingleCube detector.
+Tool to view electron lifetime as a function of time in the SingleCube detector.

 To plot electron lifetime as a function of time, download Google sheet containing data as a csv file.
 The sheet should contain columns of the following format (additional columns are fine):